Help us plan for your future coastline!

 The City has commenced the review and update of its Coastal Hazard Risk Management Adaption Plan (CHRMAP), a strategic planning document required to be prepared by local authorities under the Planning and Development Act 2005 and State Planning Policy.
 The CHRMAP will guide the City on timeframes and triggers to implement sustainable solutions to minimise coastal risks in the short and long term.

-We understand our community is deeply connected to our coastline and community values associated with the coast were captured as part of Stage 1.
+We understand our community is deeply connected to our coastline and community values associated with the coast were captured during Stage 1.

 A Coastal Hazard Risk Management Adaption Plan or CHRMAP informs community and decision makers about the potential coastal hazards, the consequences of those hazards and outlines the actions needed to respond to predicted hazards (erosion and inundation (flooding)).
 The CHRMAP identifies areas and assets vulnerable to coastal hazards and develops strategies and controls to respond to changes in a way that considers social, environmental and economic values.